The-going/evlproject/content/core/user-api/_index.md

 the format string, so that you may start multiple instances of the same application without running into naming conflicts.
 The requirement for a unique name does not depend on the visibility
-attribute: multiple elements cannot share the same name, regarless of their visibility.
+attribute: distinct elements must have distinct names, regardless of their visibility.
 For instance:

 ```